 An award-winning documentary film about one of the greatest Greek American stories — largely unknown in America — is available for viewing.

-Palikari: Louis Tikas and the Ludlow Massacre about a Greek immigrant from Crete who was a labor organizer in the early 1900s in Colorado is available on DVD.
+Palikari: Louis Tikas and the Ludlow Massacre about a Greek immigrant from Crete who was a labor organizer in the early 1900s in Colorado is available to watch free on YouTube at the link below..

 Directed and produced by Greek filmmakers Lamprini Thoma and Nickos Ventouras and executive produced by Gregory Pappas, the documentary (in English) includes interviews with historians and original footage and photography from the era to tell the story of Louis Tikas.